nikodemus/foolang/docs/design/011-metaobject-protocol.md

 subverted by stealing authorizing objects through introspection or intercession?

 How can the self-hosted interpreter access slots of the classes it creates?
+(Does it need to create wrapped objects, or can it create hosted classes?)

 Are there metaobjects that describe these issues, and if so, what are they?

+Can we specify the a protocol that allows on-the-fly recompilation of dependents, so as to allow changing layouts during a development session without starting from scratch, etc?

 ## Proposal

-A simple metaobject protocol, without providing much in the way of readymade building blocks:
+The beginnings of a metaobject protocol, without providing much in the way of readymade building blocks:

 - Direct methods on classes and interfaces are instance methods on metaclasses.